sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

 ### Task 2: Import eShopOnWeb Git Repository

-In this task you will import the eShopOnWeb Git repository that will be used by several labs.
+In this task, you will import the eShopOnWeb Git repository that will be used by several labs.

 1. On the **eShopOnWeb** project.
 Click on **Repos (1)>Files (2) , Import a Repository**.
 Select **Import (3)**.
 On the **Import a Git Repository** window, paste the following URL https://github.com/CloudLabs-MOC/eShopOnWeb.git **(4)** and click **Import (5)**.

       ![](images/dev38.png)

-1. The repository is organized the following way:
+1. The repository is organized in the following way:

    - **.ado** folder contains Azure DevOps YAML pipelines